SSpzcee/Asunder-PHB/phb/md/Jutsu.md

 ### **Special**

 Any special effects the technique has.
-If a status effect is listed here, it's inflicted automatically.
+If it has a status effect listed here, roll a Chakra Control roll vs their Resistance.
+If you win they take the status effect, otherwise they don’t.
+Stun and any clan/clan jutsu inflicted conditions does not require a status roll.

 ### **Speed**